 Now that you are familiar with the steps of the SQ3R Method, you may want to apply them to a text you are reading this week.
 To see how the steps are applied to an actual reading activity, watch the video below.
 At several points in the video, you will have the opportunity to pause and try the steps in the method.
-When you are finished the video or reading, select the Next arrow to move on in the workshop.
+When you are finished the video or reading, go to the next chapter to move on in the workshop.